-I’ve been running barefoot for many years now.
-I run barefoot because — like other physical activities I enjoy doing such as hiking, biking, swimming, skiing and so on — it’s a rich experience, a rewarding realm of mastery that offers opportunities to learn all kinds of new things about my body, myself and the world around me.
+My name is Bruce Toien.
+"Barefoot Bruce" is my moniker, for I’ve been running barefoot for many year — a couple of decades — by now.
+I run barefoot because (like other physical activities I enjoy doing such as hiking, biking, swimming, skiing and so on) it’s a rich experience, a rewarding realm of mastery that offers opportunities to learn all kinds of new things about my body, myself and the world around me.
 But above all, running barefoot is freeing, fun and (most of the time) a simple joy!

 The purpose of this website is to share with you my experience of barefooting, to discuss its benefits from a biomechanical perspective, describe specific technique and suggest how you can apply it to your own running* — even if you keep your shoes on.

 I also provide reference links to research, articles and websites hosted by other barefooters.
 Last but not least, I invite you to ask questions, make comments and give me feedback at firstname.lastname@example.org for improving this site.

 The original motivation for setting up this site was to try to answer in one place the various questions people ask when they see me running without shoes or hiking barefoot or simply going for an unshod evening walk around the neighborhood with my wife Gail (who chooses to use shoes).

 Folks are naturally curious about a man who has willingly tossed aside his shoes like a restless kid.
 I admit, it’s a pretty unusual sight in our “advanced” society; but I hope that after you peruse my website you will see that the human foot is an engineering wonder far more sophisticated than the most technologically advanced shoe.
 (I think there’s a metaphor in there, about our feeble attempts to emulate the dazzling complexity of natural systems ... but I digress!)